Tjkallio1/Fullstack-Mooc/newnote.md

     participant browser
     participant server

-    browser->>server: HTTP POST to the server adress new_note the text written in the submit form is sent server->>browser: HTTP status code 302 (URL redirect) asks browser to do new request
+    browser->>server: HTTP POST to the server address new_note Note over browser: text written in the submit form is sent server->>browser: HTTP status code 302 (URL redirect) server asks browser to do new request

     browser->>server: HTTP GET to case /notes
     address defined in header's Location